-An audit of the current UKAS accredited provider on filter mass measurements to the UK network has considered issues around the stability of the environmental conditions in which filters are conditioned; the procedures for conditioning filters; the re-use of storage containers (i.e. cleanliness); the potential for deposited dust occurring within the filter conditioning room and the impact of the relocation of the facility from Runcorn to Glasgow.
+An audit of the current UKAS accredited provider on filter mass measurements to the UK network has considered issues around the stability of the environmental conditions in which filters are conditioned; the procedures for conditioning filters; the re-use of storage containers (i.e. cleanliness); the potential for deposited dust occurring within the filter conditioning room and the impact of the re-location of the facility from Runcorn to Glasgow.
 The audit has shown areas of minor improvement in procedures associated with the provision of filter weighing services, but nothing substantial that may otherwise provide for assurance that an impact on travel blank filter weights is expected.

 Statistical analysis of the trends in filter blank mass have considered hidden trends within the data set, which appear to highlight the presence of a strong seasonal affect within the overall trend in filter blanks over 2001 - 2007.
 This seasonal affect is shown to correlate well with ambient absolute humidity.
 Change-point analysis on de-seasonalised data has confirmed the presence of a statistically significant step change in the data set around April 2006, when measured concentrations appeared to increase by approximately 3 μ g m-3.
-Consultation with the laboratory and the previous laboratory audit have been unable to define the precise reasons for such a change.
+The laboratory audit and further consultation have not as yet elucidated the precise reasons for such a change.

-Analysis of initial blank filter weights has shown that there appears to be two distinct types of nominally identical filters within the dataset, providing for a difference of approximately 2.5 μ g m-3, although it would appear that these filters comply with the margins of tolerance (127 mg to 144 mg) in weight to comply with the equipment manufacturers quality criteria.
+Analysis of initial blank filter weights has shown that there appears to be two distinct types of nominally identical filters within the dataset, providing for a difference of approximately 2.5 μ g m3, although it would appear that these filters comply with the margins of tolerance (127 mg to 144 mg) in weight to comply with the equipment manufacturers quality criteria.